fxb-cocacoding/smda-reader/README.md

 JAVA library (with maven support) for parsing SMDA disassembly reports.

-Version 0.3.x is supposed to work with YARA-Signator >= 0.3 and with smda reports in version 1.0.3.
+Version 0.4.x is supposed to work with YARA-Signator >= 0.4 and with smda reports in version 1.2.15.

 ### SMDA Version

-This software has been tested to work with [smda](https://github.com/danielplohmann/smda) disassembly report format 1.0.3 (commit 1f129bed from github, March 2020).
+This software has been tested to work with [smda](https://github.com/danielplohmann/smda) disassembly report format 1.2.15.
+You can get the latest smda version via pip.

 ### Unit Tests

-The Unit Tests are developed against SMDA reports for format 1.0.3.
-This is only a safety measure as long as you operate on smda disassembly reports in format 1.0.3.
+The Unit Tests are developed against SMDA reports for format 1.2.15.
+This is only a safety measure as long as you operate on smda disassembly reports in format 1.2.15.
 It is possible that new versions break the format and therefore might not be directly supported (although we keep smda-reader up-to-date against future smda releases).

 ### What does it do?
 You can use this project to parse SMDA disassembly reports (https://github.com/danielplohmann/smda).